fluent/website/doc/_sources/overview.txt

 The input and output can also be written in Ruby, and publishable by Ruby gems.
 You can search the available plugins by the following command::

-  $ gem search -r fluent-plugin
+  $ gem search -rd fluent-plugin

 Reliabile Buffering
 -------------------